Work can get stressful- especially as a vet.

 Some examples of individual interventions include mindfulness programs, relaxation techniques, exercise, and training programs designed to bolster skills such as time management.
 Counseling and medical therapies are also practical options that have their place.

-Mindfulness is proven to improve a number of psychological issues.
+Mindfulness can improve a number of psychological issues.
 Relaxation techniques such as muscle relaxation and controlled breathing techniques can also be highly effective.
 Relaxation techniques can be particularly helpful when vets need quick relief during breaks.

 To get a sense of just how impactful these techniques can be, measure your blood pressure before, during, and after doing one.
 You’ll be amazed at how different the readings are.
 The same goes for any form of aerobic exercise.

-Healthier lifestyle programs can also be great for occupational stress.
-However, considerations do need to be given regarding their limitations.
+Healthier lifestyle programs can also be great for occupational stress- but, they’re not perfect.
 For one, some practices may not be able to afford extensive health programs.
 Teammates may also not have time to dedicate to them, making them redundant.

 Rude, discourteous clients can completely ruin your day and cause a considerable amount of psychological stress.
 This is why communication training programs can be so beneficial for worker wellbeing .